lbonanomi/silicone-tape/README.md

 ##### Additional conditions may be added depending on awkward talks with the security team or further razzing from co-workers.

+## How does silicone-tape find passwords?

+Naïvely.
+Currently a few heuristic rules are stored in the script consisting of commands and arguments that indicate a password (i.e. ```curl -u```).
+Rules are parsed into keywords (likely a command name) and command/argument pairs that more-strongly suggest a password on the commandline.
+Content is scraped from GitHub, rule regexes are applied, and candidate password data is extracted.
+To reduce spurious alerts, ***candidate password data is fed into a shell eval*** and the result is considered for string length. ***This can be very dangerous***, but the use case for this script is personal/small-team consumption.

+## What doesn't work

+The password finding functionality will probably choke trying to parse a line with a BASH subshell.

 ## How would I run this?

 If you're using GitHub Enterprise, pop this up on any internal host that can be reached by a GHE webhook and can send email.
 This should work-out okay for GitHub.com too, but explicit usernames and located through system lookups and hostsnames are identified by DNS queries, so mileage is limited.